msh2481/LanguageTransfer/thesis/main.typ

 #align(center)[#image("../img/observed.svg", height: 250pt)]

 Note that the algorithm can be trivially extended to `flat` language, by removing the exponentiation part --- now the "stack" is simply a sum of the embeddings of tokens in it.

-This finally provides a possible explanation of the structure of the embedding space.
+This provides a partial explanation of the structure of the embedding space.
 For `nested`, the only important property is that each vector has higher dot product with itself than with other vectors, because the embedding of the last open bracket will have more weight than all other tokens in the stack and so they will not interfere with eah other.
 But for `flat` the model needs access not only to the top of the stack, but to all the tokens in it, which means that arbitrary linear combination of the embeddings should be uniquely decodable.
 This requires the embeddings to be orthogonal.

-For all four models I measured whether their embedding vectors have the same, or close, norm, and whether they are close to orthogonal.
+However, this does not explain why the embeddings during fine-tuning will get the same structure as during pre-training.
+To check if it is the case for pre-training, for all four models I measured whether their embedding vectors have the same, or close, norm, and whether they are close to orthogonal.
 The results are shown in the table below.
 Covariance means the average dot product of two different embedding vectors, and variance means the average squared norm of an embedding vector.

 #align(center)[
 #table(